Healthdirect Free Australian health advice you can count on.

 • You may find physical activity difficult.

-• You may wake up during the night because it’s hard to breathe.
+• You may wake up during the night with shortness of breath.

-• You may find its uncomfortable to lie flat since that makes it difficult to breathe normally.
+• You may find it uncomfortable to lie flat, as that can make it difficult to breathe normally.

 Other common signs of heart failure include: